 The most important thing is to maintain patience through all of this.
 If you hit an itchy face (which is extremely common), you just have to ride it out.
 Eventually, the hairs will get longer and softer and stop itching.
-If things seem uneven, don't try to groom them into submission (at least in the first two to four weeks of growth).
+If things seem uneven, don't try to groom them into submission (at least in the first 2-4 weeks of growth).
 That will only set you back.
 Maintain patience and you can grow a beard that belongs on the cover of a magazine.

-A lot of different hormones can minorly contribute to your beard, but for the most part, there are two key players: testosterone and dihydrotestosterone (DHT).
+Many different hormones can minorly contribute to your beard, but for the most part, there are two key players: testosterone and dihydrotestosterone (DHT).
 Even that isn't quite right.
 For the most part, it's the DHT that will tell your hair follicles to get to work growing that beard.
 Still, DHT is synthesized from standard testosterone, so you'll want to try to promote the production of both hormones to get your full beard.
 The next few sections will help you learn exactly how to do that.

-The very most important thing you can do to promote healthy hormone levels in your body is sleep.
+The most important thing you can do to promote healthy hormone levels in your body is sleep.
 You need enough sleep, and it has to be good sleep.
 For most guys, that's 7-10 hours every single night.

 For most of you, the difference between a patchy, scraggly beard and being on the box of Just for Men is time.
 If you carve more time out of your schedule for sleep, you'll be fine.
 For some of you, sleep quality is the issue.
-No matter how hard you try to get enough sleep, you still wake up groggy, and the middle of the afternoon is a struggle.
-If that sounds familiar, you need to figure out what is killing your sleep (such as sleep apnea).
+No matter how hard you try to get enough sleep, you still wake up groggy and the middle of the afternoon is a struggle.
+If that sounds familiar, you need to figure out what's killing your sleep (such as sleep apnea).

-You can guess around, or you can cut to the chase and see a sleep specialist.
+You can guess around or you can cut to the chase and see a sleep specialist.
 They'll run tests and help you optimize your sleep routine.
 Once you do, you'll be in beard nirvana.
-And, you'll be healthier in general, so that's pretty cool.
+And you'll be healthier in general, so that's pretty cool.

 This is starting to look like every bit of health and fitness advice you've ever seen, right?
 There's a reason for that.
 Sleep, diet, and exercise pretty much control your whole life (and we'll be talking about diet in a minute).
-In particular, exercise can help you regulate your hormone production, and that's one of our goals.
+In particular, exercise can help you regulate your hormone production and that's one of our goals.